top of page

 FAQs (Frequently Asked Questions)

 The Arktika is the biggest nuclear icebreaker ship in the world, representing a remarkable achievement in maritime engineering.
-It plays a crucial role in facilitating safe navigation through icy waters, which is increasingly important for modern maritime operations.
+She plays a crucial role in facilitating safe navigation through icy waters, which is increasingly important for modern maritime operations.

 What are the key specifications of the Arktika?